-National Custodian Day - History
+National Custodian Day timeline

-Lysol hit the market
+Lysol hits the market

 Lysol, one of the first commercially available cleaners, was originally designed to help women with gynecological needs.

-The modern vacuum was invented
+The modern vacuum is invented

 - 18th century